mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### `failcount`

 Number of consecutive monitor passes a master server must be down before it is considered failed.
+If automatic failover is enabled (`auto_failover=true`), it may be performed at this time.
+A value of 0 or 1 enables immediate failover.

-At this point, automatic failover is performed if enabled (`auto_failover=true`).
-If automatic failover is not on, the monitor will try to search for another server to fultill the master role.
+If automatic failover is not possible, the monitor will try to search for another server to fultill the master role.
 See section [Master selection](#master-selection) for more details.
 Changing the master may break replication as queries could be